Skip to main content

 • exemption from selected classes;

-• a one-year compulsory preschool education programme, compulsory full-time or part-time education programme provided in the form of one-to-one or group rehabilitation classes and education classes.
+• a one-year compulsory preschool education programme, compulsory full-time school education or full-time education in school or non-school settings provided in the form of one-to-one or group rehabilitation-and-education classes.

 • adjustment of the time of entry into education and the length of an education cycle: